Peer Review Process

-Manuscripts currently under the consideration by another journal or publisher should not be submitted.
-The author/s must state upon submission that the work has not been submitted or published elsewhere.
+- Manuscripts currently under the consideration by another journal or publisher should not be submitted.

-- Manuscripts should be submitted through the online portal of the RMRJ: rmrj.usjr.edu.ph.
-However, it is also recommended that a “copy” submission be sent to email@example.com.
+- Manuscripts should be submitted through the online portal of the RMRJ: https://rmrj.usjr.edu.ph/ .

-- Necessary supplement files ordocumentations (e.g. questionnaire, case, interview schedule) are sent as a separate file, then all information that might identify the author(s) must be deleted from the instruments.
+- Necessary supplement files or documentation (e.g. questionnaire, case, interview schedule) are attached as a separate file, then all information that might identify the author(s) must be deleted from the instruments.
 A copy of the research questionnaire or tools is encouraged for submission.
 The editors and the reviewers need to refer to these tools.

 - Revisions must be submitted within the time frame set by the Editorial Board.

-- the hierarchy of authorship (in case of multiple authors)
+- Compliance with the Declaration Agreement for original contribution and sole responsibility of the author vs. plagiarism, the hierarchy of authorship (in case of multiple authors) must be declared.

-- Organize the paper following these major headings: Title, Abstract, Keywords, (JEL Classification for entries in Business and Economics), Introduction, Materials and Methods (for experimental study) or Methodology for non-experimental study, Results, Discussion, Conclusions, and References.
-The References should substantially consist of articles published in current content-covered or peer-reviewed journals.
+- Organize the paper following these major headings: Title, Abstract, Keywords, (JEL Classification for entries in Business and Economics), Introduction, Materials and Methods (for experimental study) or Design and Methods for non-experimental study, Results and Discussion, Conclusions, and References.

-- Type the entire manuscript using a Times New Roman, Arial, Calibri or Tahoma font size of 12.
-References, Acknowledgments, Table Titles, and Figure Legends should be typed single-spaced or numbered consecutively on all pages including title page, figures, and tables.
+- Type the entire manuscript single-spaced on a short white bond paper (8.5x11in) on one side only with 2.5 cm margins all around using a Times New Roman, Arial, Calibri, or Tahoma font size of 12.
+References, Acknowledgments, Table Titles, and Figure Legends should be typed single-spaced and numbered consecutively.

 - Write the scientific names of species completely with author(s) when it is first mentioned in the text and without author in succeeding references.
 Scientific names should be written in italics or bold face.